Cahokia, Illinois: 18th-century settlement

+French and Indian War

 Cahokia declined after the French lost the French and Indian War in North America to the British in 1763, as part of the broader Seven Years' War in Europe.
 Only Fort Kaskaskia (built 1733) was destroyed in the conflict, and Cahokia remained regionally important for another four decades.
 In the treaty ending the war, France ceded large parts of what it called the Illinois Country east of the Mississippi River to the British, including the area of Canada.
 Many French-speaking residents of Cahokia and elsewhere in what had been Upper Louisiana moved west of the river to territory still controlled by the French rather than live under British rule.
 Many moved to Lower Louisiana, where they founded new Canadien villages on the west side of the Mississippi River, such as Ste.
-Genevieve, Missouri and St. Louis.
+Genevieve, Missouri, and St. Louis.

 The Odawa leader Pontiac was assassinated by other Indians in or near Cahokia on April 20, 1769.

+American Revolutionary War

-In 1778, during the American Revolutionary War, Virginian George Rogers Clark captured Kaskaskia and set up a court in Cahokia, making Cahokia an independent city state even though it was part of the British Province of Quebec.
-Cahokia (and Kaskaskia and the rest of Illinois County) officially became part of the United States by the Treaty of Paris (1783), by which the United States took over former British territory west of the Appalachian Mountains.
-The US soon designated this area as the Northwest Territory (and, after Ohio and Indiana became states, the Illinois Territory).
+In 1778, during the American Revolutionary War, Virginian George Rogers Clark captured Kaskaskia and set up a court in Cahokia, making Cahokia an independent city-state, though it was part of the British Province of Quebec.
+Cahokia (and Kaskaskia and the rest of Illinois County) officially became part of the United States by the Treaty of Paris (1783), by which the US took over former British territory west of the Appalachian Mountains.
+The US soon designated this area the Northwest Territory (and after Ohio and Indiana became states, the Illinois Territory).
 Meanwhile, 105 Cahokia "heads of household" pledged loyalty to the Continental Congress of the United States.

+Northwest Ordinance

-After Congress passed the Northwest Ordinance in 1787 and established a governmental system for the territory, the Cahokia Courthouse was adapted for use as a United States territorial courthouse.
-Cahokia continued as a major political center for the next 24 years.
-Flood-prone Kaskaskia became the governmental seat of the Illinois Territory (1809-1819), until the territorial seat was moved to Vandalia, Illinois, and in 1809 became the county seat of Randolph County.
+After Congress passed the Northwest Ordinance in 1787 and established a governmental system for the territory, the Cahokia Courthouse was adapted for use as a US territorial courthouse.
+Cahokia remained a major political center for the next 24 years.
+Flood-prone Kaskaskia became the governmental seat of the Illinois Territory (1809–1818), until the territorial seat was moved to Vandalia, Illinois, and in 1809 became the county seat of Randolph County.
 Cahokia became the seat of St. Clair County, named by and after Arthur St. Clair, the first territorial governor.
 When St. Clair County was enlarged in 1801 and 1809, Governor William Henry Harrison (and later territorial secretary and acting governor Nathaniel Pope) named the Cahokia Courthouse as the legal and governmental center of a sizeable area extending to the Canada–U.S. border.
 By 1814, other counties and territories had been organized, and St. Clair County became its current size.
-The county seat was moved to the more centrally located Belleville, Illinois (incorporated 1819 and as a city in 1850) when a local developer offered to donate land for a new county courthouse and seat.
+The county seat was moved to the more central Belleville, Illinois (incorporated 1819 and as a city in 1850), when a local developer offered to donate land for a new county courthouse and seat.

+Annexed territory

 In the late 1950s, Cahokia annexed some population and territory, increasing its population by more than 15,000 in 1960.